Hetty McKinnon talks breaking stereotypes as a vegetarian chef and helping design the menu for VEDA

 In 2015, Hetty and her family moved to Brooklyn in New York, where she works in her daylight studio kitchen: Neighbourhood, a space used as a test kitchen, where she shoots her recipes and for regular pop up events.
 And now Hong Kong has the pleasure of her company and talents thanks to VEDA, the newest restaurant from Ovolo Hotels, set to open at Ovolo Central in 2019.

 Hey, Hetty.
 Thanks so much for chatting with me today.
-We are so excited for VEDA!
+We love VEDA!
 How did you become involved in the project with Ovolo?

 Actually, one of the owners’ daughters emailed me, as she was a fan of my first book: Community.
 So kind of just started from there.
 It was a pretty interesting opportunity, as I’m always trying to bring vegetarian food to whoever wants to eat it.